-Procedures for applying to all our Trust schools are explained in the publication 'Admissions to Schools in Suffolk'.
-Parents and carers should make themselves familiar with this information and take particular note of the definitions provided, dates and deadlines, which apply to our Trust schools.
+Procedures for applying to Bacton Primary, Cedars Park Primary, Mendlesham Primary and Stowupland High School are explained in the publication 'Admissions to Schools in Suffolk'.
+Parents and carers should make themselves familiar with this information and take particular note of the definitions provided, dates and deadlines, which apply to our schools.